-Prior to our journey, we had to explore the places online to put ourselves in the picture what we can expect from the tour.
-My friend, Gabor is really good in these kinds of activities and, he was likely to do it.
-He did a precise and thorough job with making a kind of presentation about it marking all the places that were worth to visit.
+Prior to our journey, we had to explore the places online to put ourselves in the picture of what we can expect from the tour.
+My friend, Gabor is really good at these kinds of activities and, he was likely to do it.
+He did a precise and thorough job of making a kind of presentation about it marking all the places that were worth visiting.

 Places in the High Tatras

 When it comes to going on a photo trip, we try to organize everything in a way not to waste any time.
 So we set off in the middle of the night to get to our first station by dawn.

 Our first locale was this gorgeous mountain lake providing a nice place not only for photographers but for skiers, trekkers, hikers, and tourists who would just like to enjoy the calmness and the beauty of nature.